 - an application form with three professional references

-- a work example that demonstrates the candidate’s lead position on a particular initiative, from research to evaluation
+- a work example demonstrating your lead position on a particular initiative, from research to evaluation

-- a written examination that tests the candidates strategic-level thinking
+- a written exam to test strategic-level thinking

-- an oral examination designed as a panel discussion
+- an oral exam in a panel discussion format

-“If you’re thinking about the accreditation process and wondering about the steps, the commitment and the support available to you, I would be pleased to connect with you either by phone or in person to answer your questions.”
+“If you’re curious about the accreditation process and would like to learn more about the steps, the commitment, and support available to you, I encourage you to connect with me directly by phone, video chat, or in person to answer any questions.”

 Danielle Côté, APR

 Want to keep up with the latest PR events, industry trends, career opportunities, and more?
 Join our newsletter now to get all the details delivered right to your inbox!